cztomczak/cefcapi/README.md

 Tested and works fine with CEF 3 branch 1750 revision 1629 (Chrome stable 33.0.1750.117).

+There is [Pull Request #3](https://github.com/cztomczak/cefcapi/pull/3) that makes code work with a newer CEF branch 2454.

 TODO: create python script that will generate callbacks for all handlers, and a corresponding initialize_struct_name() functions for each handler.